 Associate Director, Translational Research - Massimo Cristofanilli, MD

 The associate director for Translational Research is appointed by and reports to the director of the Lurie Cancer Center.
-The position is responsible for the development and coordination of the Lurie Cancer Center OncoSET research program.
+The position is responsible for the development and coordination of translational research efforts within the Lurie Cancer Center.

-An expert in the translational research and treatment of patients with inflammatory breast cancer, Massimo Cristofanilli, MD, is a professor of Medicine in the Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine and director of Lurie Cancer Center OncoSET.
+An expert in the translational research and treatment of patients with inflammatory breast cancer, Massimo Cristofanilli, MD, is a professor of Medicine in the Division of Hematology/Oncology at Northwestern University Feinberg School of Medicine.

 Cristofanilli has led the development of novel diagnostic and prognostic markers in primary and metastatic breast cancer.
 His research is focused on advancing a patient-centered, biology-driven model of cancer care, combining sophisticated tissue and blood-based molecular diagnostic technologies and innovative treatments.